 Be sure to configure a user store for the Micro Integrator and add the required users and roles.

-Step 1: Creating a registry project¶
+Step 1: Creating a registry resource module¶

 Step 2: Creating a security policy as a registry resource¶

 - Right-click the registry resource module in the left navigation panel, click New, and then click Registry Resource.
 This will open the New Registry Resource window.

 - Select the From existing template option as shown below and

 Property Value Resource Name Sample_Policy Artifact Name Sample_Policy Template WS-Policy Registry gov Registry path ws-policy/

 Click Finish and the policy file will be listed in the navigator.

 Let's use the Design View to enable the required security scenario.
 For example, enable the Sign and Encyrpt security scenario.